eove/orca/docs/story/verifiable-os.md

 Jules said nothing, waiting for the rest of the analysis.

-"Anyway," Shuri continued, " it seems that the binary we use to validate the key is corrupted on my computer.
-Bad news, we used my computer to validate the key last time.
-It turns out that the binary actually fakes the verification and sets up a corrupted vault instead that logs the shares.
-Everything seemed normal to us when using it but the shares were present in the logs.
+"Anyway," Shuri continued, " it seems I comes from the tool we used to validate the USB stick.
+It is corrupted on my computer.
+Bad news, we used my computer to validate the USB stick last time.
+It turns out that the tool actually fakes the verification, pretending everything is legitimate, and in the meantime overwrites the vault with a modified version.
+Everything seemed normal to us when using it but the with the modified vault, secret data like shares and master keys were displayed in clear in the logs.
 I checked in the last backup and I found the shares."

 "Damn!
 They are good!"
 Jules said.